Meet Your New User: Designing for Agentic User Experience

 Recovery

 Every write needs an idempotency key.
 Every high-impact action needs a documented undo.
 Every error should tell the agent whether to retry, back off, escalate, or give up.
 Stripe's Idempotency-Key header is the clearest implementation: send the same key twice, get the same result, no duplicate charges.
-If you design as if the caller will always complete the transaction, agents will teach you otherwise.
+OCI exposes the same contract as opc-retry-token on POST and PUT operations across its API surface.
+The header exists; agents just need to know to use it.
+Design as if the caller will always complete the transaction and agents will teach you otherwise, one duplicate charge at a time.

 Troubleshooting

 When a human customer hits a bug, they open DevTools and check the network tab.
 When an agent customer hits a bug, it needs the same visibility through an endpoint it can call.
 A trace ID in every response.
 An /agent/traces/{id} endpoint that returns structured logs scoped to that call.
-Stripe returns a Request-Id header on every response; AWS returns x-amzn-RequestId.
-Both are machine-readable, scoped to the caller's request, and queryable via API.
+Stripe returns a Request-Id header on every response; AWS returns x-amzn-RequestId; OCI returns opc-request-id.
+All three are machine-readable, scoped to the caller's request, and queryable via API.
 Observability that ends at a dashboard doesn't reach the customer doing the most volume.

 Churn signal

-Silent churn monitoring needs to be a first-class metric.
-When an agent customer's call volume drops below its own baseline, that should page someone.
-Twilio has usage triggers that alert on volume thresholds, but they were built for billing, not churn detection.
+Silent drop-off needs to be a first-class metric.
+When an agent's call volume falls below its own baseline, that should page someone.
+Twilio has usage triggers that alert on volume thresholds, but they were built for billing, not influence detection.
 Nobody has solved this well yet for API customers.
-That's the greenfield opportunity in AUX, and the team that cracks it first will see churn coming before anyone else in their market.
+That's the greenfield opportunity in AUX, and the team that instruments it first will see the shelf-space shift before anyone else watching the same logs.

 The architecture underneath